astorDev/nist/proxy/dotnet/article/index.md

  Content-Length: 9
 ```

-Although, the separation makes some sense, it doesn't make our lives easier, since we have to copy all the headers.
+Although the separation makes some sense, it doesn't make our lives easier, since we have to copy all the headers.

-It also doesn't help, that .NET represent headers somewhat different, depending on the context.
+It also doesn't help that .NET represents headers somewhat differently, depending on the context.
 So the first thing we will need to do is to make a universal model, we will use for our headers:

 ```csharp
 public record HttpHeader(string Key, IEnumerable<string> Value)